 pyOCD Debugger

-The CMSIS-Toolbox organizes for debuggers projects and configuration options.
-This chapter explains the usage of the pyOCD Debugger in combination with the CMSIS-Toolbox.
+The CMSIS-Toolbox provides a structure for debugger projects and their configuration options.
+This chapter describes how to use the pyOCD Debugger with the CMSIS-Toolbox.

 - Extended Options explains additional configuration features that are required in specific use-cases.